pijiongmares/logseq/pages/Obsidian Archived Journals.md

 - # Standup 111121
 	- ## SKT-7065 Disk Usage of userconfigserver for Logs
 		- Was accidentally reverted by the other team. taken this chance to change the compression type to gzip
-	- ## SKT-7120 Add Cloning Restaurant Category/dishes in restaurant editor
+	- ## SKT-7120 Add Cloning Restaurant Category/Dishes in Restaurant Editor
+		- Continue working on this
+- # Standup 111221
+	- ## SKT-7065 Disk Usage of userconfigserver for Logs
+		- promoted to QA env
+	- # SKT-7120 Add cloning restaurant category/dishes in restaurant editor
 	- continue working on
-- # Standup 111221